-- The Coaching Specialist analysis the TSG Reports at the Program, Site and Teacher levels.
+- The Education Manager analyzes the DRDP reports at the Program, Site and Teacher levels.

-- Analysis of the data is shared with Education Manager, Management Team, HS Director, Policy Council and Governing Board
+- Analysis of the data is shared with Education Team, Management Team, Child Development Director, Policy Council and Governing Board

 - Analysis shared with the teaching staff to aid in curriculum planning.

-- The Coaching Specialist has the responsibility to analyze data on child outcomes that centers on patterns of progress for groups of children over time as they receive services through the program year to address school readiness.
+- The Education Manager has the responsibility to analyze data on child outcomes that centers on patterns of progress for groups of children over time as they receive services through the program year to address school readiness.